Scorpion is a compact steel roller coaster located in the Pantopia section of the park and is the oldest operating coaster at Busch Gardens.

-It opened in the new Timbuktu section of the park in 1980, and was the second roller coaster at Busch Gardens Tampa (Python opened four years earlier).
-It remains the oldest operating roller coaster in the park.
+It opened in May 1980, several months after the majority of Timbuktu officially debuted to guests, and was the second roller coaster at Busch Gardens Tampa (Python opened four years earlier).
 While it has one inversion in the form of a vertical loop, Scorpion only uses a lap bar restraint system, which provides a unique experience since most modern coasters with inversions feature an over the shoulder restraint of some form.
-Along with the roughly 40 foot tall vertical loop, a tight helix and forces around 3.5 Gs give this relatively small coaster a big kick.
+Along with the roughly 40-foot tall vertical loop, a tight helix and forces around 3.5 Gs give this relatively small coaster a big kick.

 Additional details and images on Scorpion will be added in the future.